SkipPharaoh/Project-Blackjack/README.md

 # Project-Blackjack

 This a browser-based game, using mostly JaveScript.
-The project can be found [here](https://git.generalassemb.ly/seir-1213/Project-1-Intro-Purple)
+The project details can be found [here](https://git.generalassemb.ly/seir-1213/Project-1-Intro-Purple), while the actual game can be found [here!](https://skippharaoh.github.io/Project-Blackjack/).

 ## Card Rules